עברית | English |

 Chabad Ashkelon Visiting Victims of Recent Rocket Attacks

-Representatives of Chabad Ashkelon went to show support to families whose homes were damaged by rockets.
+Representatives of Chai Ashkelon went to show support to families whose homes were damaged by rockets.
 After the direct hit of the Grad rocket the residents of the building are still suffering increased levels of stress and trauma.
-After seeing the representatives of Chabad the residents immediately began to share not just about their stressful experience but also their miraculous escape from physical injury.
-After no small amount of encouragement from the Chabad representatives, smiles began to return to their faces.
+After seeing the representatives of Chai the residents immediately began to share not just about their stressful experience but also their miraculous escape from physical injury.
+After no small amount of encouragement from the Chai representatives, smiles began to return to their faces.
 The rocket made a direct hit on the roof of a four storey building, destroying the top apartment and continuing down into the third floor apartment.
 Miraculously, neither of the apartments were occupied at the moment of impact, with one resident having left just moments before the impact to get her grandson from school.

 Instructing Students What To Do In Event Of Rocket Attack